EUBIToken/website2/index.md

 ## Why do you hold nearly all tokens in circulation?
 Simple: we haven't sold them.
 Please help us sell more tokens by buying more tokens and spread the word.

+## Why deploy on so many blockchains?
+The decommissioning of the EUBI token was intially recommended by our blockchain director to our CEO due to concerns about the security of the MintME blockchain.
+When we first launched bEUBI on Binance Smart Chain, we intended to support both EUBI on MintME and bEUBI on Binance Smart Chain.
+Then, MintME.com raised the fees and DogecoinX backstabbed on us, and that's why we decomissioned the old EUBI token on MintME.

+Unless something extremely bad happens to Binance Smart Chain, we are not decommissioning the bEUBI token.
+Also, we have deployment on rollups like Optimistic Ethereum and zkSync on our to-do list, so please stay tuned by joining our Discord server to not miss those launches!

 ## When moon?
 When lambo?
 If you invested in bEUBI tokens, this calculator will come in handy